DanielAsikpo/Project-5/project5.md

 - ## **Step 8**

-Then from msql client, connect remotely to the mysql server Database Engine without using SSH. **You must use mysql utility to perform this action**
+Then from msql client, connect remotely to the mysql server Database Engine without using SSH. **You must use mysql utility to perform this action.**

 Type: `sudo mysql -u remote_user -h 172.31.95.168 -p` and enter password for the user password.